msamogh/GPT-NegoChat-Corpus/README.md

 ## Reference(s)
 If you're using this dataset, please cite this repository and its owner, Amogh Mannekote.

-Also cite the following original work:
+Please also cite the following original work:
 ```latex
 @inproceedings{konovalov2016negochat,
   title={The Negochat Corpus of Human-agent Negotiation Dialogues},